lldap/lldap/README.md

 You can bootstrap your lldap instance (users, groups) using [bootstrap.sh](example_configs/bootstrap/bootstrap.md#kubernetes-job).
-It can be run by Argo CD for managing users in git-opt way, or as a one-shot job
+It can be run by Argo CD for managing users in git-opt way, or as a one-shot job.

 ### From source